pe44enka/TravelViz/README.md

 * Basemap

 ### Installation:
 You shouldn't really install this code, just click on the "Travel_Viz.ipynb" file and in the follow window click on "Open in Colab" button.
 This will redirect you on colab.research.google.com website.
-There you can run paragraphs and visualize the data
+There you can run cells and visualize the data

 ### Usage:
 Any story is better with visualizations.
 In this project I created them for my travel history, including: